jackiewoodall/twb/the_way_beyond.md

 White’s book is a good collection of articles about enlightenment.
 Stace provides a collection of writings from the great mystics of various traditions.
 Roberts is a contemporary American Christian mystic.
-MerrellWolff describes a philosophical model of the highest level of consciousness.
+Merrell-Wolff describes a philosophical model of the highest level of consciousness.
 Bucke’s and Underhill’s books are early classics in the field.
 Related material can be found under the category “consciousness.”